tarikkavaz/open-with-context-menu/README.md

 - Verify your configuration syntax is correct (valid JSON)
 - Check that `fileTypes` array includes the extension of the file you're trying to open (with the dot, e.g., `.md`)
 - Ensure either `appName` or `appPath` is provided for each app
-- Check the Output panel for extension errors (`View` → `Output` → select "Open With Context Menu" from dropdown)
+- Check the Output panel for extension errors (`View` → `Output` → select "Open With External App" from dropdown)

 ### Path Issues on Windows